davidrunger/blog/src/_posts/2026-08-23-my-decorator-style-memoization-shard-for-crystal.md

 end
 ```

-That adds state-management boilerplate to a method whose meaningful job is simply to calculate a value.
+However, that adds state-management boilerplate to a method whose meaningful job is simply to calculate a value.
 It also requires more careful handling when `nil` or `false` is valid; otherwise, the calculation can run again on every call.

 Arguments make manual memoization more cumbersome.
 Remembering `current_content_sha("README.md")` independently from `current_content_sha("src")` requires a hash keyed by the method's arguments, plus lookup and assignment logic around the actual implementation.